FAQs for Incoming Students

 If you did not complete a direct deposit form, then a check is mailed to your address on file.

 We do not have book vouchers.
 You will have to pay for your books out-of-pocket until your aid comes in and is made available to you.
-All required classes text books are available at the Cooley Library for use if you are unable to purchase your books before your aid is made available to you.
+All classroom text books are available at the WMU-Cooley Library for use if you are unable to purchase your books before your aid is made available to you.

-The Registrar's Office completes in-school deferments.
-Cooley reports to the National Clearing House student enrollment status the first Friday of each month during the term, but if you have a deferment form to be completed, forward it to the Registrar's Office.
-If your payment is due in the first month of the term, you will need to make your payment, and the following payment should be deferred.
-Check with your lender to verify that your loans are deferred before you stop making payments.
+WMU-Cooley reports to the National Student Clearinghouse the enrollment status of all students during the first week of every month throughout the semester.
+Please notify your lender/servicer that WMU-Cooley uses the National Student Clearinghouse and that the deferment information they need will be available electronically through the Clearinghouse.
+If your payment is due in the first month of the semester, you will need to make your payment, and the following payment should be deferred.
+Check with your lender/servicer to verify that your loans are deferred before you stop making payments.
+If your lender/servicer does not participate in the Clearinghouse, please contact the Registrar’s Office.